 Tell them now.

-You need to place a call-to-action in your blog posts.
+You need to place a call-to-action in your articles.
 And, the one you want to use on every post is the opt-in!
 You need to make sure you get them to sign up to be on your email list.